 Role Playing Game

-- A more straight example can be found in the End of the World right before the final save-point in the game you have to defeat enemies that steadily increase in danger climaxing in the horrible situation of 8 Angel Stars and 8 Invisibles.
+- Kingdom Hearts and Kingdom Hearts 2 had this in the Olympus Coliseum.
+Another example can be found in the End of the World right before the final save-point in the game you have to defeat enemies that steadily increase in danger climaxing in the horrible situation of 8 Angel Stars and 8 Invisibles.

 - Super Paper Mario also has the Sammer Guys, 100 characters that need to be defeated one after another.
 During the game, the world they inhabit is destroyed after the 20th Sammer.
 If you go back after you beat the game, you can actually fight all 100.